|

 Bob Glidden, NHRA Drag Racing Series - Pro Stock, 10-time champion

-Kelly Shryock, O’Reilly Auto Parts United States Modified Touring Series, 8-time champion
+Kelly Shryock, O’Reilly Auto Parts United States Modified Touring Series, 8-time

 Frank Kimmell, ARCA RE/MAX Series, 8-time champion